 Because sobriety can mean different things at different times, and different things to different people, what proves to be an effective sobriety toolkit for one person may not be effective for another.
 It’s about receiving support tailored to your unique needs and goals.
 To fully explore what sobriety means to you, and how to get there, it takes self-reflection, self-compassion, and the desire to change your relationship with alcohol.

 Achieving sobriety involves allowing yourself time for introspection and learning how to feel and work through your emotions in a healthy manner.
 This may first take sitting with things you’d normally avoid or use alcohol to escape.

 As you take a moment for self-reflection, keep in mind, sobriety is a journey, not a destination.
 You’ll want to consider: is quitting alcohol cold turkey safe and appropriate for you?
 Or is learning how to drink in moderation a more fitting first step toward building a healthy relationship with alcohol?
-Some people begin with goals for moderation with the ultimate goal for sobriety, while others jump right into a life without alcohol.
+Some people begin with goals for moderation with the ultimate goal for long term sobriety, while others jump right into a life without alcohol.
 You can work with a physician and therapist at Monument to decide what approach is best for you.